georgemilosh/georgemilosh.github.io/_posts/2022-12-23-GPTscience.md

 ## Quantum vs Classical

 There are many references online where ChatGPT is asked to solve physics problems.
 Sometimes it gives the right solution, sometimes it is wrong.
 But here, instead, we would like to concentrate on conceptual questions that are perhaps better suited for procedural text generation.
 We are trying to see whether GPT can communicate how scientists understand the world through different theories.
 The point is that when physicists explain a certain phenomena they use theories that are adapted to the problem.
 For instance, when studying propagation of radio waves in the atmosphere quantum theory is often too complex and unnecessary and wave theory is sufficient.
 On the other hand, explanaition of photoeffect rests on corpuscular nature of light.
+One crucial espect of light which relates to the quantum nature is its the relationship between the energy of photons and their frequency.
+Classical theory ignores this dependence and there are many macroscopical processes where this relationship is irrelevant.

 Prompt:  Is it true that energy of an electromagnetic wave is directly proportional to its frequency based on just classical theory of electromagnetism that does not take quantum effects into account?